Arthur St Leger, 1st Viscount Doneraile

 Arthur St Leger, 1st Viscount Doneraile (died 7 July 1727) was an Anglo-Irish politician and peer.

+Biography

-St Leger was the son of John St. Leger and his first wife Lady Mary Chichester, the daughter of Arthur Chichester, 1st Earl of Donegall and his first wife Dorcas Hill.
+St Leger was the son of John St. Leger and his first wife Lady Mary Chichester, the daughter of the 1st Earl of Donegall and his first wife, Dorcas Hill.
 He was a descendant of Sir Anthony St Leger.
 Sir John St Leger, Baron of the Court of Exchequer (Ireland), was his half-brother, the son of his father's second marriage to Aphra Harflete, an heiress from Ash in Kent.
 John, who was not highly regarded as a lawyer, was said to have owed his success largely to his brother's support, and the two were close throughout their lives.

 St Leger represented Doneraile in the Irish House of Commons from 1692 to 1693.
 On 23 June 1703 he was raised to the Peerage of Ireland as Viscount Doneraile and Baron Kilmayden.
 In 1715, he was invested as a member of the Privy Council of Ireland.